AdobeDocs/experience-manager-65.en/help/sites-administering/campaignstandard.md

 ## Configure the AEM Externalizer {#externalizer}

 [The Externalizer](/help/sites-developing/externalizer.md) is an OSGi service in AEM that transforms a resource path into an external and absolute URL, which is necessary for AEM to serve content that Campaign can use.
-You must configure it in order for the Campaign integration to work.
+You must configure it for the Campaign integration to work.

 1. Sign into the AEM authoring instance as an administrator.
 1. From the global navigation side rail, select **Tools** &gt; **Operations** &gt; **Web Console** &gt; **OSGi Configuration** and search for **Day CQ link Externalizer**.